Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 Table 6.1 Characteristic IR Frequencies of Stretching Vibrations

-The information in Table 6.1 can be summarized in the diagram for easier identification (Figure 6.3b), in which the IR spectrum is divided into several regions, with the characteristic band of certain groups labelled.
+The information in Table 6.1 can be summarized in the diagram for easier identification (Figure 6.3b), in which the IR spectrum is divided into several regions, with the characteristic band of certain groups labeled.

 The absorption bands in IR spectra have different intensities that can usually be referred to as strong (s), medium (m), weak (w), broad and sharp.
-The intensity of an absorption band depends on the polarity of the bond, and a bond with higher polarity will show a more intense absorption band.
+The intensity of an absorption band depends on the polarity of the bond, and a bond with a higher polarity will show a more intense absorption band.
 The intensity also depends on the number of bonds responsible for the absorption, and an absorption band with more bonds involved has a higher intensity.

 The polar O-H bond (in alcohol and carboxylic acid) usually shows strong and broad absorption bands that are easy to identify.
 The broad shape of the absorption band results from the hydrogen bonding of the OH groups between molecules.
 The OH bond of an alcohol group usually has absorption in the range of 3200–3600 cm-1, while the OH bond of the carboxylic acid group occurs at about 2500–3300 cm-1 (Figure 6.4a and Figure 6.4c).